uqmc-archives/onboarding/README.md

 6. Validate the OCR process

 These are now outlined in more detail

+**note**: These steps may seem excessive, but this is how state of the art research is performed, and I think that we have a responsibility to ensure that this is held at a high standard.

 # 1. Record documents in the highest possible resoulution